MarhaboR/Python-Projects/README.md

 # Python-Projects
 my python projects
-Eah project has brief description
+Each project has brief description